Best CBD Oil for Cats With Cancer: Reviews & Guide (July 2021)

 You absolutely can use regular CBD oil for your pet.
 After all, the two main ingredients, CBD extract and carrier oil, are the same in both pet and human products.

 Having said that, regular “human” CBD oil is much more potent than tinctures designed for cats.
-Due to this, we recommend paying close attention to the potency of your oil and using small doses.
+Due to this, I recommend paying close attention to the potency of your oil and using small doses.

 References